Professional Bio and CV

-Sarah J. Martin Cultural Resource Services is licensed by the State of Washington and the City of Seattle.
+Sarah J. Martin Cultural Resource Services LLC is licensed by the State of Washington and various Washington municipalities including the City of Seattle.
+The State of Washington has certified the firm as a Women’s Business Enterprise.

 University of Washington, Office of University Advancement, Gift Services